ay5710/MLOps/README.md

 Launch the installation script with `chmod +x ./install.sh && source ./install.sh`.
 This script:
 1. Installs Chrome
-2. Installs Python and dependencies within a virtual environment
+2. Installs Python and dependencies with Poetry
 3. Checks if credentials are present
 4. Sets up the database
 5. Launches the scheduler